lobmails/demo_sec/README.md

 To execute, clone the project to your local folder:

-Go to the root and run the following to install dependencies:
+Go to the root (pom file) and run the following to install dependencies:

         mvn install